Engineering Design Experiences While Designing Engineering Curricula

 And then Duke Engineering convinced her to do it in Durham.
 Hired as a professor of the practice of biomedical engineering in 2017, Saterbak wasted no time testing the waters at Duke.
 She quickly sought out partnerships with community organizations, located resources to create a makerspace and launched a pilot program with 60 students.
 It only took a year for the program to expand into a larger space and enroll the entire first-year class of about 400 students.

-[First-year students’] identity development as engineers was being farmed out to other departments through chemistry, physics, math and programming classes.
+Director, First-Year Design Experience at DukeThe identity development of first-year students as engineers was being farmed out to other departments through chemistry, physics, math and programming classes.
 I strongly believed we needed to be teaching engineering design courses in that first year.

 “Students are learning the engineering design process,” Saterbak said.
 “What steps make sense, the importance of iteration, how testing informs redesign—those sorts of skills.”